Wednesday, December 28, 2005

 'When you pray, go into your private room and pray to your Father who is there in the secret place.'
 Jesus the Mystic (Matthew 6:5)

-World Community For Christian Meditation podcasts
+see the World Community For Christian Meditation podcasts

 Sunday, December 11, 2005